Code-Institute-Submissions/nschloesserm-TimeBomb_MayResub/README.md

 ![Game](assets/images/TimeBombGameArea.png)

-- __The Named Color, Timer, and Instructions sections__
+- __The Start and Instructions window__

   - These sections provide the context and purpose of the game.
-  - The user will have five seconds to complete the chalenge before the bomb "explodes"
+  - The user will have five seconds to complete the chalenge before the bomb "explodes" in the first round and eight in the second.

 ![game sections](assets/images/timeBombFunctions.png)

-- __The Score Area__
+- __Level Two__

-  - This section will allow the user to see exactly how many defusions and explosions they have gotten durring the gameplay.
+  - This is a more difficult level.
+The user will now have to defuse a bomb with 25 tiles instead of just sixteen.

 ![score](assets/images/timebombscoring.png)